 Because your doctor carefully sterilizes the needles using the same techniques as for surgical instruments, or uses disposable needles, there is no risk of infection from the treatments.

 Acupuncture treatments can be given at the same time as other techniques are being used, such as conventional Western medicine, osteopathic or chiropractic adjustments, and homeopathic or naturopathic prescriptions.
-It is important that your physician-acupuncturist know everything that you are doing, so he or she can help you get the most benefits from all your treatments.
+It is important that your Acupuncturist know everything that you are doing, so he or she can help you get the most benefits from all your treatments.

 No. Acupuncture is used successfully on cats, dogs, horses, and other animals.
 These animal patients do not understand or believe in the process that helps them get better.
 A positive attitude toward wellness may reinforce the effects of the treatment received, just as a negative attitude may hinder the effects of acupuncture or any other treatment.
 A neutral attitude ("I don't know if I can really believe in this.") will not block treatment results.
+Your body will still respond with a release of neurotransmitters and hormones no matter what you are thinking.
+In Tradition Chinese Medicine a famous proverb claims “Qi follows thought” and part of a healthy lifestyle is adapting healthy thought patterns.

 Yes.
 To enhance the value of a treatment, the following guidelines are important: